jamesrwhite/minicron/README.md

 If you want to run minicron behind a web server or proxy it needs to support the web socket protocol. nginx for example supports web sockets from version 1.3.13 and up.
 I've included an [example config](https://github.com/jamesrwhite/minicron/blob/master/sample.nginx.conf) for nginx.
+It should also be possible to run it behind Apache I just haven't had time to add an example config for it yet.

 #### Browser